Do you remember the long list of foods to avoid while pregnant? It is all gone now. What you can eat while breastfeeding is… almost everything!

-If your baby tends to be gassy or suffer from tummy pain, it may be wise to exclude foods that are known to increase gas.
-Such foods are broccoli, cabbage and brussel sprouts.
+If your baby tends to be gassy or suffers from tummy pain, it may be wise to exclude foods that are known to increase gas.
+Such foods are broccoli, cabbage, and Brussel sprouts.

-If you believe that your baby may be suffering from colic, excluding all cow's milk from you diet may help.
+If you believe that your baby may be suffering from colic, excluding all cow’s milk from your diet may help.

 The easiest way to go is to continue to avoid the same fish you did while pregnant.
 According to the FDA/EPA guidelines, you should not eat more than 12 ounces a week (about two servings) of canned “light” tuna and other cooked fish.
 And you should completely avoid shark, swordfish, king mackerel, and tilefish (also called golden or white snapper).
 Depending on who you ask, some experts would also recommend avoiding tuna steak, Spanish mackerel, marlin, and grouper.